facebook/react/docs/docs/integrating-with-other-libraries.md

 1. Change listeners need to be setup inside `componentDidMount()` and torn down in `componentWillUnmount` as the events are emitted by the plugin use jQuery, which is outside the React event system.

 2. Chosen needs to be notified of any changes to the original select or its children.
-This is done in `componentWillUpdate()` by triggering a `"chosen:updated"` event.
+This is done in `componentWillUpdate()` by triggering a `'chosen:updated'` event.

 3. When the component is unmounted, use the cleanup method provided by Chosen.
 This removes the custom select control and restores the actual `<select>` as well as removing any event listeners the plugin registered.